shmorri/docs-casa-prod/docs/source/plugins/account-linking.md

 1. Set a local password: the plugin bundles a form that allows users to perform this action;
 1. Link an additional external account.

-Follow the instructions below to configure your Gluu and Casa instances to leverage existing user credentials at external providers.
+Follow the instructions below to configure your Gluu and Casa instances to support inbound identity for new user registration.

 ### Add custom parameters